pbeaman/persistit/doc/GettingStarted.rst

 Storing and Fetching Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Finally, it is these two methods in ``HelloWorld.java`` that cause the Exchange object to share data with the B-Tree, making it persistent and potentially available to other threads:
+Finally, it is these two methods in ``HelloWorld.java`` that cause the Exchange object to share data with the B+Tree, making it persistent and potentially available to other threads:

 .. code-block:: java